Kleberg, Dallas

-Kleberg (/ˈkleɪbɜːrɡ/ KLE-burg) is an area in southeast Dallas, Texas, United States that was formerly an unincorporated community in Dallas County.
+Kleberg (/ˈkleɪbɜːrɡ/ KLE-burg) is an area in southeastern Dallas, Texas, United States that was formerly an unincorporated community in Dallas County.

 History

 In 1956 Kleberg incorporated as a city.
-By 1970 4,510 people lived in Kleberg and three businesses resided in Kleberg.
+By 1970 Kleberg 4,510 people and three businesses made their homes in Kleberg.
 By 1978 Kleberg was the largest town in Texas with no property tax.
-On April 3, 1978 the city ceased to exist and the land became part of the City of Dallas.
+On April 3, 1978 the city was annexed by the City of Dallas.

 Government and infrastructure

 Fire Station 9 of the Dallas Fire Department, serving Kleberg, opened on April 1, 1978.
 Before then the building served as the Kleberg City Hall, the Kleberg Police Department station, and the Kleberg Volunteer Fire Department station.
 In 1989 the fire station moved into a new building.

 The United States Postal Service operates what was once the Kleberg Post Office at 15300 Seagoville Road.
 It has been renamed the Seagoville Post Office as of April 8, 2011.
 The smaller post office in Seagoville located at 314 Glendale Ave was permanently closed; it was scheduled for closure after October 31, 2011 when it reaches the end of their current three-month lease on the building.